-We are emphatically welcoming of LGBTQ+ persons at all levels of the WestM organization.
-Christians ministries have an ugly history both in the past and in the present on LGBTQ+ issues.
+- We are emphatically welcoming of LGBTQIA+ persons at all levels of the WestM organization.
+Christians churches and ministries have an ugly history both in the past and in the present on LGBTQIA+ issues.
 We are both embarrassed and appalled by what has been said, and far too often is still being said, under the Christian name.
-We seek to be a place of support and encouragement for all LGBTQ+ persons.
+We seek to be a place of support and encouragement for all LGBTQIA+ persons.

 Here are some links that many have found helpful in understanding and fighting for the full inclusion of LGBTQ+ persons.

 “No Being Gay (lesbian, bisexual, or transgender) is not a Sin” – .
 John Pavlovitz pulls no punches in this post that is a great place to begin if you need to hear a no nonsense affirmation. https://johnpavlovitz.com/2017/07/21/no-gay-lesbian-bisexual-transgender-not-sin/

 “What the bible does and doesn’t say about homosexuality” (12 page pamphlet) – An older resource but it can be helpful for evangelical persons who really think they know what the bible says and may open them up to new readings of old texts. https://melwhite.org/wp-content/uploads/WhatTheBibleSays…AboutHomosexuality-byMelWhite.pdf